Windows Setup

 If you replace your arduino_main.cpp

-file’s contents with the following and flash properly, then your ESP32’s blue onboard LED will begin to blink (yay 😄)!
+file’s contents with the following, build, and flash properly, then your ESP32’s blue onboard LED will begin to blink every second (yay 😄)!

-Note that it is your responsibility to integrate this code with the controller starter code!
+Note that it is your responsibility to integrate this code with the controller starter code for the environment setup checkpoint!

 #include "sdkconfig.h"